- Religious Freedom

 (3) Except with his own consent (or, if he is a minor, the consent of his guardian), no person attending any place of education shall be required to receive religious instruction or to take part in or attend any religious ceremony or observance if that instruction, ceremony or observance relates to a religion other than his own.

-(a) in the interests of defense, public safety, public order, public morality or public health; or
+(a) in the interests of defence, public safety, public order, public morality or public health; or

 (b) for the purpose of protecting the rights and freedoms of other persons, including the right to observe and practice any religion without the unsolicited intervention of members of any other religion.